Browne1997/Browne-et-al.-2022/README.md

   2. Feeds livestream to darknet detector demo for real time classification and detection: run_classifier.sh
   3. Transform .JSON generated detections (darknet detector demo) into a readable .csv format for classifier performance analysis (4.): save_data.py

-# 4. Computer vision metrics used in Methods: calculations used for classifier performance in detecting areas of presence-absence and individual counts S. fragilissima
+# 4. Codes used in Methods for classifier performance in real-time: classifier_performance

+Calculations and codes used for classifier performance in detecting areas of presence-absence and individual counts S. fragilissima

+Code: presence_absence.R
 - Recall (sensitivity or true positive rate) quantifies the proportion of areas (1s increments along transect) of S. fragilissima in the transect correctly identified.
 It varies between 0 and 1, were 1 means all areas are identified.
    * $ Recall=  {TP/(TP+FN)} $